 corrosion resistance, excellent thermal shock stability and volume

-stability at 1800 °C. The main application parts of the direct
+stability at 1800 °C. The main application area of the direct

-combination of magnesite chrome bricks are: the bottom of the top-blown
+bonded magnesite chrome bricks are: the bottom of top-blown

 converter, the non-working layer of the furnace wall; the circumference

-of the horizontal converter cylinder; the circumference of the cylinder
+of the horizontal converter cylinder; the circumference of cylinder

 of the anode furnace; the wall of the Cavite furnace; Ausmelt Furnace